 Also, getting people excited about using bots is fine, but they must also be trained so that they are aware that there is no human at the other end.

-The DLA conducted three-day boot camp in March 2018 to bring employees up to speed with the technology they were going to deploy by establishing a culture of experimentation and innovation.
+The DLA conducted a three-day boot camp in March 2018 to bring employees up to speed with the technology they were going to deploy by establishing a culture of experimentation and innovation.

 The agency conducted a contest in November, petitioning ideas for intelligent automation.
 Ideas for using automation software to increase efficiency and streamline processes poured in.

 What if businesses are overrun by bots?
-For example, in 2017, Wikipedia was facing bot-on-bot war among its editing bots, which were re-editing their colleagues’ work and removing previous links.
+For example, in 2017, Wikipedia was facing a bot-on-bot war among its editing bots, which were re-editing their colleagues’ work and removing previous links.
 In the scenario of a government agency, this would not be a pretty sight.

 As Taha Yasseri, who worked on the study at the Oxford Internet Institute told The Guradian, “The fights between bots can be far more persistent than the ones we see between people.
 Humans usually cool down after a few days, but the bots might continue for years.”